Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

       No
     ```

-2. Select from the list the namespace that the ingress-gateway is running in.
+2. Select from the list the namespace that the ingress-gateway is running in:

     ```bash
     ?
 Select the namespace where the Istio ingress gateway is running: